microsoft/maro/examples/rl/vm_scheduling/README.md

-# Container Inventory Management
+# Virtual Machine Scheduling

-Container inventory management (CIM) is a scenario where reinforcement learning (RL) can potentially prove useful.
+Virtual Machine (VM) scheduling is a scenario where reinforcement learning (RL) can help the virtual machine allocator allocate compute resources intelligently.
 In this folder you can find:
 * ``env_wrapper.py``, which contains a function to generate an environment wrapper to interact with our "agent" (see below);
 * ``agent_wrapper.py``, which contains a function to generate an agent wrapper to interact